 Example 2: Read Input Records Using Decimals

-The .decimals argument is used to read values from input lines and inserting a decimal place into data that does not have an explicit decimal already defined.
+The .decimals argument is used to read values from input lines and insert a decimal place into data that does not have an explicitly defined decimal.

-If the data contains an explicit decimal it is not changed, instead, the data is padded to match the greatest number of significant digits that occur in any of the output data after conversion.
+If the data contains an explicit decimal, it is not changed.
+Instead, the data is padded to match the greatest number of significant digits occurring in any output data after conversion.

 Example 3: Reading two types of Input data

 This is an example that reads a file that contains two types of input data records and creates a SAS data set from these records.